 1. Lac is workable once it’s melted into a chewing gum texture, it can become very elastic.

 2. The melting temperate is quite low, it's about 100 degrees.
-It can easily be reached with a heat gun, infra red radiator or a stove.
+It can easily be reached with a heat gun, infrared radiator or stove.

-3. Lac is very sticky! therefore you will need a metal surface as your table top.
-Still is the most recommend metal, it can absorb the heat and the lac will never stick to it.
-Do not use aluminium, for some reason the lac sticks to aluminium surfaces.
+3. Lac is very sticky!
+Therefore you will need a metal surface as your tabletop.
+Steel is the most recommend metal, it can absorb the heat and the lac will never stick to it.
+Do not use aluminium, the lac sticks to aluminium surfaces.